 It makes me think that writers and producers take seriously Hollywood's requirement that marijuana must have negative consequences to be included in the plot.
 The standard was revealed when the Meryl Streep movie "It's Complicated" got slapped with an "R" rating in 2009 because her character smokes pot and nothing terrible happens to her.
 Reportedly Streep also smoked medicinal pot in One True Thing, a film in which she plays a cancer patient who takes her own life with an overdose of morphine (I guess that consequence was bad enough for the censors).

 Carrie smokes cigarettes on the show, tries to quit for a boyfriend, and goes back to the man she can share cancer sticks with.
-The show was cited as a reason young women are drinking so much, and Kristin Davis who played Charlotte on the series has said she's a recovering alcoholic.
+The show has been cited as a reason young women are drinking so much, and Kristin Davis, who played the good girl Charlotte on the series has said she's a recovering alcoholic.
 Nothing other than an occasional, amusingly presented hangover is ever shown as a negative consequence of alcohol, and I'm guessing the Carrie Gets Lung Cancer From Her Nicotine Habit episode won't be a sequel either.
 (NORML's Paul Armentano just re-debunked links to cannabis smoking and cancer.)

 Samantha (played by Kim Cattrall), the naughtiest girl on the series, is the one who gets breast cancer.
 In the second Sex in the City movie (2010), Samantha smokes a hookah in Abu Dhabi and encounters some very bad consequences indeed when the girls are all deported after she has sex on the beach.
 Parker's been making noises about a third installment; let's hope no one will have to get sick in that one to enjoy the safer substance.